Thursday, February 25, 2021

 Seven Continents Restaurant on the mezzanine level of the Rotunda Building, Seven Continents Restaurant interior view.

-There has been an effort at airports across the country to restore and reuse the Midcentury Modern airport buildings.
+There has been an effort at airports nationwide to restore and reuse the Midcentury Modern airport buildings.
 The TWA Flight Center headhouse by Saarinen at JFK is being redeveloped as a hotel, and the Theme Building at LAX by Pereira and Luckman is anticipated to be preserved in the airport's master planning efforts.
 The Rotunda Building should be included in this group of Jet Age, Midcentury Modern airport architecture.

 Expansive view of O'Hare airfield from the ground floor Tartan Tray Coffee Shop.

 Gertrude Kerbis and this incredible structure should be honored in March 2019 for Women's History Month.
-Chicago Landmark designation would properly honor the Rotunda Building's place in women's 20th-century achievements in architecture and aviation, and it would protect it during current and future expansion plans at O'Hare.
-After years of additions and remodeling throughout O'Hare Airport, the Rotunda Building has endured, and it is as interesting, fresh, and relevant as ever.
+Chicago Landmark designation would adequately honor the Rotunda Building's place in women's 20th-century achievements in architecture and aviation, and it would protect it during current and future expansion plans at O'Hare.
+After years of additions and remodeling throughout O'Hare Airport, the Rotunda Building has endured, and it is as enjoyable, fresh, and relevant as ever.

 Preservation Chicago was instrumental in working with the Kerbis family to facilitate a donation of drawings, photographs, papers, and other archival materials to the Ryerson and Burnham Libraries at the Art Institute of Chicago.